UniDive/corpus-annotation-tools/README.md

    - Lists → use YAML lists (- item1, - item2) or [] if none.
    - Yes/No/partial → write exactly "Yes", "No", or "partial".
    - Links → full https://….
 For extra resources, use Label: "URL".
-   - Operating system → mark each as "Yes" or "No".
 3. Save and commit only this new YAML file.

 Tips:
 - Keep descriptions short and clear (one line in Short-description).
 - If unsure, leave the field blank ("") — don’t delete the key.
-- Use ISO codes for interface languages (en, fr, it, …).
-- You can check an [example file](tools/arborator.yaml) for inspiration
+- You can check an example file for inspiration, anything in the [tools/](./tools/) folder works

 ### 2. Update an existing tool